What to Do When an Employee Says "Meh" to Their Raise

 By: John Rossheim

-What lies ahead for compensation in 2018?
 Even as we near full employment and with nine consecutive years of economic expansion, the average pay raise is projected to top out at about 3 percent in 2018, according to the WorldatWork 2017-2018 Salary Budget Survey.

 Tight compensation budgets are creating talent challenges, says Elizabeth Bernaiche, compensation practice leader at Insight Performance.
 “Recruiters are having a tough time.”
 At the same time, employers are banking on a mix of limited salary increases and “total rewards” to retain in-demand workers.

 The question is, will moderate wage increases prevail, or will talent start heading for greener pastures in greater numbers?
 And how can you keep your herd on the farm?

 Make the case that a 3 percent raise is what you can offer.
 What separates companies with major employee retention problems from those that keep most employees satisfied with middling raises?
 Honesty, flexibility and transparency -- of the financial kind.